-Let me guess: You’re not exactly thrilled to be looking for insurance for your sports business.
+Let me guess: You’re not exactly thrilled to be looking for sports facility insurance for your business.

 No matter which type of coverage you’re looking for, wading through legal jargon and thinking about all the worst-case scenarios facing your business can be overwhelming.
 It’s no wonder many new sports business owners just request the minimum coverage or least expensive option.

-But you shouldn’t rush through the process of choosing insurance for your sports facility or sports complex, and you already know why: The results could be disastrous.
+However, you shouldn’t rush through the process of choosing insurance for your sports facility or sports complex.
+You already know why: the results could be disastrous.
 Not just for your business, but for your athletes and staff.

-Let’s discuss which types of insurance you might need, and then in Part 2 we’ll go through how to actually get covered.
+Let’s discuss which types of insurance you might need.
+Then, in Part 2 we’ll go through how to actually get covered.